Strategy Execution – The Definitive Guide To Boost your Strategy Execution Skills

 - Techniques to structure, execute and monitor strategic projects.

-- A proven approach to set, monitor and evaluate individual objectives.
+- A proven approach to set, monitor and evaluate personal goals.

 What is lacking however, is a simple framework to integrate and align all of these different building blocks.
 And that’s where the 8 Model comes in.
 It combines the most important strategy execution steps into a coherent process.